HarvardOpenData/HarvardOpenData.github.io/README.md

 Harvard students: interested in working with us?
 Intro meeting coming soon -- [sign up for the team](https://docs.google.com/a/college.harvard.edu/forms/d/1Jiq3Dsnn-XQ5zMZJsMyRMejzd34OiaAEnqXFVxf3d5A/viewform) to stay posted.

-There's nothing in this repository yet, but if you're interested, you can grab a copy with:
+Grab a copy of the repository with:

 ```
 $ git clone https://github.com/Harvard-Open-Data-Project/droid.git
 ```